actualbudget/actual/docs/advanced/bank-sync.md

 **Automatic Bank Sync**

 At this moment, it is not yet possible for Actual to automatically sync with your bank.
-You need to do this manually by going to "All Acounts" and pressing "Sync".
+You need to do this manually by going to "All Accounts" and pressing "Sync".

 ![](/static/img/connecting-your-bank/syncing-with-your-bank.png)